scottoffen/fluenthttpclient/README.md

     .OnFailureAsync(async msg => { /* code will not execute if exception is thrown */ })
     .DeserializeJsonAsync<SomeClass>(async msg =>
     {
-        /* This code will execute if an HttpRequestException occurred */ });
+        /* This code will execute INSTEAD OF the deserialization if an HttpRequestException occurred */ });
 ```